Donate

 Rural businesses as a pathway to independence, leadership and philanthropy

 After school, graduates in rural Africa have few job opportunities.
-Yet young educated women from disadvantaged families feel a deep responsibility to provide for their siblings and to support other family members, such as a widowed parent or grandparent.
+Yet young educated women from disadvantaged families feel a deep responsibility to provide for their siblings and to support other family members.
 The young women themselves continue to be at risk of early marriage and exploitation as they seek financial security.

 Through its youth enterprise programs, CAMFED is dedicated to improving the futures of young women beyond the classroom, including in climate-smart agriculture.
 Generating an income not only supports young women’s economic independence, their life choices, and the prospects for their families; it also enables them to expand their reach as activists and philanthropists.